baselalaya/TraderCorners/replit.md

 - Optimized marquee effects with pause on hover

 ## Recent Changes
+- **2025-01-31**: Removed team section and timeline from About Us page
 - **2025-01-31**: Removed Multi-Regulated certifications section from footer (removed Shield, Award, Users certifications)
 - **2025-01-31**: Created Products and About Us pages with authentic content from tradercorners.com
 - **2025-01-31**: Updated navigation to include new pages (About, Products) in header and footer